Intermittent Explosive Disorder: Symptoms and Mental Health Support

 Online therapy proves equally effective in supporting people living with anger management challenges.
 In a recent study published by the Center for Psychiatry Research at Karolinska Institute in Sweden, researchers demonstrated how a four-week internet-administered CBT course achieved positive results for people struggling with anger and aggression.
 The 234 participants were assigned to mindful emotion awareness, cognitive reappraisal, and a combination of the two modes.
 All treatments were associated with decreased rates of self-reported anger and aggression.

-Online therapy is a flexible and effective option if you or someone you know exhibits signs and symptoms of intermittent explosive disorder.
+Online therapy can be a flexible and effective option if you or someone you know exhibits signs and symptoms of intermittent explosive disorder.
 The ability to schedule appointments from the comfort of your own space may be particularly beneficial if you're concerned about anger in an uncontrolled environment.
 Through a platform like BetterHelp, you can connect with one of over 30,000 licensed mental health professionals specializing in unique areas of mental health based on your needs, preferences, and location.
 With more options than those in your area, you may be more likely to find someone specializing in your condition.
+A BetterHelp therapist can support relapse reduction with coping strategies that help to control aggressive impulses.

 What does IED feel like?